kao-si/elite-class/README.md

 - c14_md <- md
 - c14_testname <- testname

-## Identify Exams within Different Class Number Sets
+## Identify Exams within Each Class Number Set in Each Cohort

+In each cohort, students were re-assigned to different classes once or twice during the three years

+Values in cells represent the names of the column that contains class number in each data file

 ### Cohort 2003